 The Gelvin Foundation is limited by policy to the support of non-profit organizations principally in Oklahoma, with emphasis given to organizations whose programs and services primarily benefit those living within a 30-mile radius of Tulsa or Eufaula.
-To be eligible for consideration, an organization must have a tax-exempt 501(c)(3) status or its equivalent with the Internal Revenue Service.
-Grant applications for individuals or political interests are not accepted, and applications for general support, debt reduction or continued support for the same programs are discouraged.
+To be eligible for consideration, an organization must have a tax-exempt 501(c)(3) status or its equivalent with the IRS.
+Grant applications for individuals or political interests will not be considered, and applications for general support, debt reduction or compensation to staff are discouraged.

 We consider the following conditions important when evaluating a proposal: